-It’s very easy to get into the habit of calling home to parents when there is an issue to report.
-While these calls are necessary and worthwhile, calls home for celebration are equally if not more important.
+Another important classroom management technique is the positive phone call home.
+It’s very easy to get into the habit of calling home only when there is an issue to report.
+While these calls are necessary and worthwhile, calls home for celebration are equally, if not more, important.
 Every parent wants to hear positive news about their child, and this reinforcement almost always makes its way back to the student.
-Try to make a positive call home every single day, even if it’s simply to report on a nice comment a kid made in class.
-This means so much to parents and students.
-Then I promise it will translate to their behavior in class.
+Try to make one positive call to a different student’s home every single day, even if it’s simply to report on a nice comment a kid made in class.
+This means so much to parents and students and usually translates to positive classroom behavior as well.

 3. Celebrate hard work.